run-ai/docs/docs/Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md

 The Run:AI Command-line Interface (CLI) is __one__ of the ways for a researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.

-The instructions below will guide you through the process of installing the CLI
+The instructions below will guide you through the process of installing the CLI.

 ## Prerequisites

 *   Kubectl (Kubernetes command-line interface) installed and configured to access your cluster.
 Please refer to <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_self">https://kubernetes.io/docs/tasks/tools/install-kubectl/</a>
 *   Helm.
-See&nbsp;<https://helm.sh/docs/intro/install/>&nbsp;on how to install Helm.
+See <https://helm.sh/docs/intro/install/> on how to install Helm.
 Run:AI works with Helm version 3 only (not helm 2).
 *   A Kubernetes configuration file obtained from a computer previously connected to the Kubernetes cluster

 ## Installation